J-Yaghoubi/VideoConvertor/README.md

 # Video Convertor

-**Project README: Video Conversion Using Golang, Ffmpeg, and Gin Framework** 🎬
+**Video Conversion Using Golang, Ffmpeg, Htmx, and Gin Framework** 🎬

 ## Introduction
 This project aims to demonstrate the process of converting a video file using Golang with Ffmpeg and the Gin web framework.
 By leveraging these technologies, users can upload a video file through a web interface, have it processed with Ffmpeg for conversion, and then download the new video file.